btptech/vvv-classicpress-template/README.md

-# VVV Custom site template
+# VVV ClassicPress template
 For when you just need a simple dev site

 ## Overview
-This template will allow you to create a WordPress dev environment using only `vvv-custom.yml`.
+This template will allow you to create a ClassicPress dev environment using only `vvv-custom.yml`.

 The supported environments are:
 - A single site